mnuddindev/jutsu-api/README.md

 ## ✨ Features

-> _Constantly evolving — new modules will be added with every release, this is only inits._

 - ⚙️ RESTful endpoints for anime, episodes, and streaming sources
 - ⚡ Fast response times powered by Go’s concurrency
 - 🔐 Secure JWT authentication